Table of contents - open

 Label rolls can be printed either on digital printing systems or using conventional flexo printing.
 The print quality is excellent in both cases.
 Our online calculator lets you choose between the two technologies.

-additional features of the labels
+- Additional features of the labels

-requirements for personalization
+- Requirements for personalization

-3. Materials for printed labels
+3. Materials for roll labels

 3.1 Label paper

 Labels printed on label paper are the most affordable.
 However, they are only usable for a short time whether outdoors or in or in places where they are sufficiently protected against moisture, wind and weather.
 There are many types of label papers with different weights, surfaces, and textures.
 An optional blue coating on back can make the label paper more opaque.
-A special label paper for use on pharmaceuticalsis less thick and thus more supple, allowing it to adapt perfectly to curved surfaces like those found on ampules.
+A special label paper for use on pharmaceuticals is less thick and thus more supple, allowing it to adapt perfectly to curved surfaces like those found on ampules.

-3.2 Metallised label paper
+3.2 Metallicised paper labels

-3.3 Fluorescent label paper
+3.3 Fluorescent paper labels

 Labels printed on fluorescent paper send strong messages and are most often used as price tags.
 The typical yellow, red, orange, or green colour are created by pigments painted on the label paper during production.

 The best known application of printed labels made of thermal paper are the roll labels for self-service printing at supermarkets.
 The label printers integrated into these scales print individual labels with an EAN or barcode, weight, and price, i.e data collected just moments before printing.
 The typically black printing on thermal paper labels is caused by a special reactive ink applied by the paper manufacturer to the base label paper.
 Important in the production of thermal roll labels for self-service printing is the protective layer on the surface that prevents the reaction ink from being activated while still in the printer.